ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 When we power the keyboard on, we are at Layer 1: the QWERTY layer.
 By pressing the sym key on the right under area, we can enter Layer 2: now we can type out symbol and number like # 1 2 3 which is originally marked on the keyboard.
 The Layer3 contains some Bluetooth operation keys and other symbols.

 ## Keymap
+The following pictures show the default keymap of the keyboard